alisterburt/napari-workshops/napari-workshops/SwissBIAS-1121/make_a_simple_plugin.md

 ## Implementing a function hookspec
 In this step, we will implement our `detect_spots()` function in the function hookspec.
 First, we will add our spot detection function to the plugin package.
 Then, we will add the type annotations to the function to so that napari can infer the correct GUI elements to add to our plugin.

-1. To edit your plugin source code, open it in VSCode (an integrated development environment).
+1. To edit your plugin source code, open an integrated development environment (VSCode is a good, free option) or text editor.
-	- Open the [system search](https://help.ubuntu.com/stable/ubuntu-help/gs-use-system-search.html.en) by either clicking "Activities" in the upper left hand corner of the screen or pressing the "super key" (typically "command" on Mac or Windows key on Windows).
-	- Search for VSCode and click on it
 2. In VSCode, open the directory you created with `cookiecutter` in the section above.
 	- From the "File" menu, select "Open..."
 	- Navigate to and select the directory you created with `cookiecutter` (`~/Documents/napari-spot-detector` if you called your plugin `napari-spot-detector)`.